-The global swine healthcare market has been estimated at USD XX billion in 2016 and is projected to reach USD XX billion by the end of 2021, at a CAGR of X% during the forecast period from 2016 to 2021.
+The market has been estimated at USD XX billion in 2016 and is projected to reach USD XX billion by the end of 2022, at a CAGR of X% during the forecast period from 2016 to 2022.

 Swine disease outbreaks in the US and Europe are starting to reshape the global market.
 The estimated pig population in 2010 was 966 million, and with countries like China boosting production, this number is set to rise rapidly in the years to come.
 Although pork consumption in the US has reduced, the rising demand from emerging economies like China more than makes up for the loss in consumption.
 Even on the supply side, China has created opportunities for smallholder farmers to produce protein sources to meet domestic demand, bolstering swine rearing in the country.